EthanHolen/rdme-gen/README.md

 # rdme-gen

-Brew tap to quickly generate a readme file in your current repository.
+Brew tap to generate a readme file in your current repository.